Top Small Business Grants in California 2025

 Local business owners or operators of an enterprise with fewer than 500 employees may be eligible for small business grants in California.

 The U.S. Small Business Administration’s Office of Advocacy generally defines a small business as an independent business having fewer than 500 employees.
-A small business, including individuals with freelancing business ideas, may be eligible for small business grants.
+Any small business, including individuals with freelancing business ideas, may be eligible for California grants for small business.

 Who Provides Small Business Grants in California?